Github

 GitHub Website / Basics

 GitHub is the platform we use for hosting our code in a repository (repo for short) and is used by nearly all servers / codebases in SS13 and 14.
 It allows new contributors to clone or fork our repository to make their own changes and modifications, then they can submit a pull request (or PR for short) to our repo to have their changes merged into the game.
-You'll want to create a GitHub account then head to the nuclear-14 repository here and hit the "Fork" button near the top right, below the search bar.
+You'll want to create a GitHub account then head to the nuclear-14 repository here or whichever repository you want to work on and hit the "Fork" button near the top right, below the search bar.
 This will ask you a few things but you can ignore that and just hit the Create Fork button in green.
 This will add a fork of the repo to "Your repositories" which you can find by clicking on your avatar or username in the top right.

 With GitHub we work on branches, this lets you work on multiple things at once without affecting each other and with better control.
 Your main branch is usually called "Master" and we keep this clean, that means we don't do any actual work on Master branch.
 Instead we create branches from it and work on those instead.
 On the website you can do this by clicking on Master under the repository name and a bar for "Find or Create branch" will appear.
 Ideally we don't work on the GitHub website as its clunky and not feature rich, so skip to the GitHub clients bit below for more information on branches.